cs1302uga/cs1302-gallery/README.md

 		| `media`   | `"music"`                                                 |

-	  * If the application is currently in **play mode**, then it should temporarily be placed into **pause mode** while query process is taking place, then places back into **play mode** once the query process is finished.
+	  * If the application is currently in **play mode**, then it should temporarily be placed into **pause mode** while the query process is taking place, then placed back into **play mode** once the query process is finished.

       * If **less than twenty one (21)** distinct artwork image URLs are available in the query response, then an alert dialog should be displayed to the